wrpearson/fasta36/doc/README_v36.3.8i.md

 4. changes to annotation scripts for Pfam shutdown; new ann_pfam_www.py, ann_pfam_sql.py

+5. a new option, `r` for `-m 8CB` that displays the raw optimal alignment score (typically Smith-Waterman).

 Changes in **fasta-36.3.8i** Sept, 2021

 1. Enable translation table -t 9 for Echinoderms.
 This bug has existed